 Put simply, social media is a channel and content is a tactic.
 Social media marketing is the channel through which businesses can find potential customers.
-Although it has become of the most popular marketing channels for companies, it needs to be combined with other marketing tactic for the strategy to work best.
+Although it has become of the most popular marketing channels for companies, it is wise to combine it with other marketing tactics for the strategy to work best.

 Of course, you could say that social media marketing is only possible with content.
 This is true, but when we consider content marketing as a separate thing entirely, this can change.

 Content marketing enables businesses to add value for potential customers by creating and sharing useful content.
 This could be in the form of blogs, videos, infographics, web pages and much more.
 This collateral is designed to inform and entertain audiences – maybe even solving their problems.
 The knock on effect is generating organic interest in the business’s products and service offerings.